 You can see the URL at the top.
 The purple line is the article’s meta title, and the black text is the meta description.

-Metadata creation is what drives search engine optimization (SEO), so it is important to take the time to learn how to use basic SEO practices.
+Metadata creation drives search engine optimization (SEO), so it is important to learn how to use basic SEO practices.

-With a blog, metadata can be created manually except for the publication date.
-But metadata is not only for your website and blog posts but also for your books.
+Metadata can be created manually for a blog except for the publication date.
+But it is also important for your website, blog posts, and books.

 There is no mystery about it other than the fact that it is a vital part of information technology.
 Metadata is data about data, but you can’t see it on a web page.